 Just because he’s the god of thunder, doesn’t mean he can’t be crack a joke.
 To see a funny Thor, rather than a brooding Thor, usually means Loki or his avenging friends are somewhere close by.

 Thor: The Dark World premiered to mixed reviews by critics and fans alike.
 In one week, the film earned over $100 million domestically.
-If Thor: The Dark World cracks the top twenty grosses of 2013, Marvel Studios will have three movies in that bracket by year’s end, with The Wolverine and Iron Man 3, which, so far, is the top-grossing movie this year.
+If Thor: The Dark World cracks the top twenty grosses of 2013, there will be three Marvel movies in that bracket by year’s end, with The Wolverine and Iron Man 3, which, so far, is the top-grossing movie this year.

 Some of the reviews of Thor: The Dark World have criticized the movie for having a scattered plot that was hard to follow.
 I disagree, in that there was only one plot and it was terribly easy to follow.
 Too easy.
 A “B” storyline would have been much appreciated.
 Another problem, inherent to the main character of Thor, is that it is difficult to relate to the main character, or believe he is truly in peril.
 All true, though this sequel created a big and bad enough threat to help alleviate that problem.